-- 4.1.1 The watching brief was undertaken following the Chartered Institute of Archaeologists' (CIfA) Standard and Guidance for an Archaeological Watching Brief (CIfA 2014). - 4.1.2 A Written Scheme of Investigation (Appendix I) was prepared by DAT Archaeological Services detailing the proposed archaeological works, and was approved by DAT-HM in their capacity as advisors to the local planning authority. - 4.1.3 Recording of all archaeological features or deposits conformed to best current professional practice and was carried out following the Recording Manual2 used by DAT Archaeological Services.
-A written and photographic record was maintained throughout this watching brief, a summary of which is presented in the Project Archive. - 4.1.4 An Unexploded Ordnance (UXO) Risk Assessment undertaken by RPS (RPS, 2020), concluded that the risk of UXO at Pembrey Burrows was sufficient to necessitate that the archaeological watching brief was undertaken under the conditions of a UXO watching brief.
-The risk assessment concluded that the main sources of UXO contamination at Pembrey Burrows are: - Ordnance associated with the Ministry of Supply Pen-clawdd Experimental Testing and Proofing Area; - Ordnance associated with the First World War His Majesty's Explosive Factory/Royal Ordnance Factory, Pembrey and the associated National Filling Factory 18; - Ordnance associated with Pembrey Air Weapons Range; and - Marine Migrated Ordnance. - 4.1.5 Cutting of sea buckthorn only took place at ground level with no ground penetration due to UXO risk.
-In Area 1 large dense stands of buckthorn had to be removed using a mechanical excavator equipped with a tree shear attachment.
-The shear cuts the plant at ground level leaving the roots and stump remaining.
-In Area 2 low-lying/medium to smaller stands of buckthorn were mulched using a tracked tractor and mulching attachment.
+- 4.1.1 The watching brief was undertaken in accordance with the Chartered Institute of Archaeologists' (CIfA) Standard and guidance for an archaeological watching brief (CIfA 2014).
+The work took place over 7 days between December 5th and 13th 2022.
+The weather was dry, mostly sunny and extremely cold. - 4.1.2 A Written Scheme of Investigation (Appendix I) was prepared by DAT Archaeological Services detailing the proposed archaeological works. - 4.1.3 Recording of all archaeological features or deposits conformed to best current professional practice and was carried out following the Recording Manual2 used by DAT Archaeological Services.
+A photographic record was maintained throughout this watching brief, a summary of which is presented in the Project Archive. - 4.1.4 An Unexploded Ordnance (UXO) Risk Assessment undertaken by RPS concluded that the risk of UXO at Pembrey Burrows was sufficient to necessitate that the archaeological watching brief was undertaken under the conditions of a UXO watching brief (RPS, 2020).
+The risk assessment concluded that the main sources of UXO contamination at Pembrey Burrows are: - Ordnance associated with the Ministry of Supply Pen-clawdd Experimental Testing and Proofing Area; - Ordnance associated with the First World War His Majesty's Explosive Factory/Royal Ordnance Factory, Pembrey and the associated National Filling Factory 18; - Ordnance associated with Pembrey Air Weapons Range; and - Marine Migrated Ordnance. - 4.1.5 Cutting of sea buckthorn took place at ground level with no ground penetration due to UXO risk.
+In Area 1, large dense stands of buckthorn were removed using 9 tonne, 360° mechanical excavators, each equipped with a tree shear attachment.
+The shears cut the plant at ground level leaving the roots and stump.
+Once removed, the plants were mulched into the trailer of an articulated lorry for removal from the site.
+In Area 2, large dense stands of buckthorn were removed in the same way, while low-lying/medium to smaller stands were mulched using a tracked tractor with mulching attachment.
+In both areas, the stumps were subsequently sprayed to prevent regrowth.